idem-telematics/.github/pull_request_template.md

-## By approving this PR the approover guaranties that
+## By approving this PR the approver confirms that
 - [ ] Code builds locally
 - [ ] Tests added/updated
 - [ ] Documentation updated